What is a Copyright?

 - Prepare any derivative work(s)

-What are the different types of rights you receive?
+What are the different types of rights associated with music copyrights?

-- Reproduction: The right to make copies of the work, like in a record, cassette, CD, sheet music, etc.
+- Reproduction: The right to make copies of the work e.g. record, cassette, CD, sheet music, etc.

 - Distribution of copies: The right to distribute and sell copies of the work.

-- Public Performance: The right to have the work performed publicly, like in a nightclub, live venue, on the radio, television, elevators, stores, etc.
+- Public Performance: The right to have the work performed publicly e.g. nightclub, live venue, on the radio, television, elevators, stores, restaurants, etc.

-- Public display: The right to display the lyrics and/or musical notation to a song.
-For example music on a karaoke machine.
+- Public display: The right to display the lyrics and/or musical notation to a song e.g. music on a karaoke machine.

-- Making derivative works: The right to create a music work based on another (i.e., a remix to a previous song or a parody).
+- Making derivative works: The right to create a musical work based on another e.g. a remix of another song or a parody.

 When and how do I obtain a copyright?